NCSSM Counseling Services

 CAP (College, Academic, & Personal) Counselors - All NCSSM students are assigned to a CAP Counselor before they begin their junior year.
 Families and students can locate the name of their assigned counselor in Blackbaud.
 Counselors host introductory, small group meetings with their students at the beginning of every academic school year to introduce themselves and Counseling Services.
 CAP Counselors provide college and career planning, academic counseling, and personal counseling through individual, small and large group sessions.

-Students: The NCSSM counseling team is devoted to helping students.
-The counseling department will continue to provide college, academic, and personal counseling, as well as accessibility services regardless of whether a student is living on campus or at home.
-Counseling will also provide students and families with a variety of resources, tools, and applications through correspondences and via the counseling services website to support the needs of our NCSSM community.
+The NCSSM counseling team is devoted to supporting students.
+Counselors provide college, academic, and personal counseling, as well as accessibility services.
+Counseling Services also provides students and families with a variety of resources, tools, and applications through email correspondences and via the counseling services website to support the needs of our NCSSM community.

 Delivery of Counseling Services to Students